KhoiUna/my-website/src/projects/nfcorange.md

 - [Tech stack](#tech-stack)
 - [Why we failed](#why-we-failed)

 I blogged about this project.
-If interested, you can read it {%newtab_link 'https://blog.imkhoi.com/posts/2023/02/startup-at-uni/' 'here'%}.
+If interested, you can {%newtab_link 'https://blog.imkhoi.com/posts/2023/02/startup-at-uni/' 'read the blog here'%}.

 # Problem